 Mod.
 No. Pg.
-Policy / Paragraph Proposed Modifi cation Reason Habitats Regulations Assessment Education & early years 2FE (form of entry) primary school & nursery with the potential for some facilities to be shared with the community.
-Serviced site (with access roads) to be transferred prior to occupation of 100 dwellings.
-The need and timetable for the provision of a second form of entry will be reviewed following this.
+Policy / Paragraph Proposed Modific cation Reason the community. provision of a second form of entry will be reviewed following this.
 Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
 Open space, recreation & play Neighbourhood parks, allotments & open spaces with equipped sports & play facilities as per SPD Core Strategy Policy.
 In accordance with phasing plan to be agreed prior to the commencement of development.
 Community infrastructure District Centre supporting infrastructure (CCTV, electric charging points, recycling facility, cycle parking etc. as detailed in agreed infrastructure framework.
-Community centre in Prior to eccupation of 500 dwellings.

-Mod.
-Pg.
-Policy / Proposed Modifi cation Reason Habitats Regulations No. Paragraph Assessment District Centre with integrated library facilities, workspace hub and police office (where required by Suffolk Constabulary). community centre to be provided prior to occupation of 50 dwellings.
-Permanent community centre with integrated facilities prior to eccupation of 500 dwellings.
+Prior to occupation of 500 dwellings.
+Community centre in District Centre with integrated library facilities, workspace hub and police office (where required by Suffolk Constabulary).
+Temporary community centre to be provided prior to occupation of 50 dwellings.
+Permanent community centre with integrated facilities prior to occupation of 500 dwellings.
 Health Centre.
 Serviced site within District Centre to be transferred at time to be agreed.
 Phased contributions for capital costs of providing health centre to be agreed.
 Other items Household waste facilities (sum).
 Contributions to be secured at an appropriate stage in the development.
 Superfast broadband infrastructure.
 To be delivered in each phase of development in neighbourhood.
-Infrastructure theme Infrastructure Trigger point for delivery 7
+Infrastructure theme Infrastructure Trigger point for delivery 7 Neighbourhood Infrastructure - Northern Henley G ate Neighbourhood Note that dwelli ble below apply to total number in this